laurapm/eco-smart-pot/database/config_scripts/README.md

 1. Get [MongoDB Enterprise](https://docs.mongodb.com/manual/installation/)
 installed, of course (just follow the steps).
-2. Make sure MongoDB has been incleded to you PATH, if not, we highly recommend for you to do it.
+2. Make sure MongoDB has been included to you PATH, if not, we highly recommend for you to do it.
 3. To avoid messing with the system, create a new folder:
 ```bash